teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-FIVE-ELEMENTS.md

 **Element**: 💨 Air
 **Superpower**: Helping everyone, sharing solutions, making tech accessible
-**Challenge**: Remembering to rest - you can't help everyone all the time
+**Challenge**: Remembering to rest and recharge your helpful energy
 **Modules**: grainsource, grainsite, grainsync
 **Mascot**: Helpful Hands 🤝

 **Vibe!** Like the person who's always saying "how can I help?" and really means it.
-Team 11 builds tools that help EVERYONE thrive, not just tech experts.
+Team 11 builds tools that help EVERYONE thrive, from beginners to experts.
 They're the friendly helpers making technology accessible.

 ---